Feeling Awkward in Social Situations? Here’s What Can Help

 O – Open Posture

 It can be so tempting to cross your arms or legs (if sitting) when in a social setting.
-But having a closed posture tells people you are not listening or involved in the conversation.
+But having a closed posture may tell people you are not listening or involved in the conversation.
 Having an open posture implies to the group that you are open to hearing what others have to say.

 L – Laugh